Code-Institute-Submissions/HaimanotA-appoint-Dr._OctResub/README.md

 Book Now!

 The book now button will be visible once the user is logged in.
 The user can book by clicking this button.

-The admin page
+.

+- __The siignup/sign in__

+- __The Footer__

+ - The footer section includes information like opening hours, links to the relevant social media sites, and address of the health facility for the patients.
+The links will open to a new tab to allow easy navigation for the user.
+  - The footer is valuable to the user as it gives them important information regarding the physical address and opening hours.

+  - __The admin Page__

 Only the admin can login to this page by using his user name and password.
-After logged in the admin can create, re , delete the bookings and in addition he/she can see the booked appointments.
+After logged in the admin can create, read and delete the bookings.

-### The Design

-Design Prototype

-The Booking

-The Features

-The user can make a booking by clicking the the ‘Book Now!’ or the ‘appoint-dr.’ button on the navigation bar.

-Existing Features
+### Features Left to Implement

+_

+## Testing

+Automated tests are made to ensure the applicatiion is working as expected.
+Tests are made on models, views and urls files and it has passed without errors.

-Technologies used
+## Technologies used

-This website is developed using HTML, CSS and JavaScript and Django programming languages.
+This website is developed using HTML, CSS, Bootstrap, JavaScript and Django programming languages.
 In addition the tools Gitpod, Github, Git and Heroku are used.
 * HTML is used to create the content of the webpage.
-* CSS and bootstrap is used to style and specify the layout of the webpage.
+* CSS and Bootsrap are used to style and specify and make the layout of the webpage responsive.
 * Heroku APP which is a container-based cloud Platform is used to deploy, manage, and scale the project.
 * Gitpod is used as an editor to write and run the code.
 * Github is employed as code hosting platform, collaboration and securing our code against accidental or malicious loss.
 * Git is applied as a version control.

-Features left to implement
-*

-Testing
-* The page is responsive and maintains its integrity when viewed on different screen sizes.
-* The page is tested on various browsers such as Microsoft edge, Google Chrome, and safari and it works perfectly.

-Validator Testing
-* HTML Code Validation
-    * No errors were found.
-Three warning messages were displayed when passing the official W3C validation tool. index.html

-Deployment
+## Deployment

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 * In the GitHub repository, navigate to the Settings tab.
 * From the source section drop-down menu, select the Main Branch, then click "Save".